 The Student Body President is the chief liaison to the Board of Trustees and board committees.
 He selects and leads the Executive Directors as well as oversees the management of the ASW office and its functions.
 The President represents Westminster College on a local, state, and national level by serving on the executive board of the Utah Student Association and being a member of the National Campus Leadership Council.

-Benjamin Pok is an Honors student triple-majoring in Pre-Law Political Science, Justice Studies, and International Marketing.
+Ben Pok is an Honors student triple-majoring in Pre-Law Political Science, Justice Studies, and Communication.
 Born and raised in Cambodia, Ben moved to the US at the age of 15 to finish his last year of high school at Juan Diego Catholic High School.

 Ben has been a fighter against gender discrimination, sexual assault, domestic violence and corruption ever since he was 13, working as an intern for a non-profit organization in Cambodia, and in governmental affairs.
 He hopes to focus on combating these issues in the Westminster community, amongst a host of other important concerns that students may bring up and face.

-The Student Body Vice President is the student representative within ASW, responsible for Alumni relationships and furthering the goals of the Career Center.
-The Vice President sits on several Board of Trustees committees and is responsible for hiring directors to assist with the student government’s responsibilities.
-This position’s duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.
+The Student Body Vice President is the liaison between the Alumni Board and furthering the goals of the Career Center.
+She sits on the Advancement Committee and is responsible for hiring directors to assist with ASW’s responsibilities.
+Her duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.

-Feel free to contact Andrey if you have any questions or just want to get to know him better.
+Feel free to contact Sabi if you have any questions or just want to get to know him better.
 He will be more than happy to address any of your concerns.

 The Executive Creative Director manages all ASW promotions, and provides promotional assistance to any student club or activity.
 She acts as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.